viriannn/lab3-restful-ws/README.md

 Done:

 - [Replace the current implementation (Jakarta Jersey) by a Spring MVC (Servlet) implementation](https://github.com/rauljavierre/lab3-restful-ws/tree/test) was implemented by Raul Javierre.
-He has learned how to map concepts from JAX-RS to Spring MVC and how frameworks can help to obtain extra information from HTTP requests.
+He has learned how to map concepts from JAX-RS to Spring MVC and how frameworks can help to obtain extra information from HTTP requests :gift:

 In progress: